rsahlin/varg-engine/README.md

 # Fresnel Based Light Shading Testmodels

 This section covers render correctness and supplies some glTF models to be used when checking for physically correct rendering.
-They are placed in the "\testmodels" folder.
+They are placed in the "\testmodels\fresnelreflectiontest" folder.

 ## Light reflection correctness